Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 1,310 trips per day across all routes, translating to about 116 weekly trips per individual stop.
+On an average day, there are 1,310 trips across all routes, translating to approximately 116 weekly trips per individual stop.

 Frequently Asked Questions - Transport